jlparkI/disk_fitter/README.md

 export the results to Excel in an appropriate format for further use.

+The user manual provides more detailed instructions on use.

 ## Installation

 Disk Masher is available for download as a precompiled executable for 64-bit Windows (see the Releases tab above).